Updated April 2026

 Document everything

-NZ-specific Cyber Insurance Points
+Australian Cyber Insurance Considerations

-New Zealand has several legal and market features that shape how cyber insurance works for local businesses.
+Australia has several legal and market features that shape how cyber insurance works for local businesses.

 Understanding Cyber Policy Wording